Childrens Disability Benefits

 SSI Benefits for Disabled Children

 The SSI program provides benefits to disabled adults and children who have limited income and financial resources.
-In order to qualify, the child, under 18 years of age, must meet the SSA's definition of disability for children.
-That requires the child to have a physical or mental condition that very seriously limits the child's activities, and the condition must have lasted or be expected to last at least one year or be a termininal condition.
-In SSA lanquage, the disability must cause "marked and severe functional limitations."
+To qualify, a child, under 18 years of age, must meet the SSA's definition of disability for children.
+That requires the child to have a physical or mental condition that very seriously limits the child's activities, and the condition must have lasted or be expected to last at least one year or be a terminal condition.
+In SSA language, the disability must cause "marked and severe functional limitations."
 An unmarried disabled person under age 22 attending secondary school full-time may also qualify.
 However, a child enrolled in college is not considered to be a full-time student for the purpose of receiving these benefits.

 The monthly maximum payment amount, also known as the "Federal Benefit Rate" (FBR), under SSI for 2020 is $783 (increased annually based on cost-of-living adjustments) for a single person not deemed to have any income, but that figure is subject to reduction depending on certain types of income.
 Also, some states provide an additional supplement to SSI recipients.
 In the case of children, the program initially looks at the income the child's parents have, but it doesn't include every source of income.
 For instance, the first $65 of earned income each month, plus one-half of the excess, is excluded from countable income for purposes of reducing the SSI payment.
 In addition, the value of food stamps, welfare payments, income tax refunds, and medical bills you or someone else pay on the child's behalf aren't counted.
 For children who have income, their benefit amount will be the difference between their countable income and the FBR.
 Generally speaking, the more income or resources your child (or the household) has, the less your child's SSI benefit will be.